Text Size

 John 3:14-16

-As Moses lifted up the serpent in the wilderness, even so must the Son of Man be lifted up, that whoever believes in Him should not perish, but have eternal life.
-For God so loved the world, that He gave His one and only Son, that whoever believes in Him should not perish, but have eternal life.
+Just as Moses lifted up the snake in the wilderness, so the Son of Man must be lifted up, that everyone who believes in Him may have eternal life.
+For God so loved the world that He gave His one and only Son, that everyone who believes in Him shall not perish but have eternal life.

 Lifted-up theme